MarwanAl-Obaidi/3D-Modelling-and-mixed-reality-applications/README.md

 # 3D-Modelling-and-mixed-reality-applications

+A course I did that teaches how to 3D model and create mixed reality applications.

 By the end of the course the student:

 - knows how to use 3D to make models of objects and spaces with different programs.